barthibanS/Nagarro/README.md

 __________________________________________________________________________________________________________________

-Following url for user with not search option
+Following url for user without search option
-GET URL : localhost:8087/user/5
+GET URL : localhost:8087/user/{accoutId}

 Place Bearer token in the header with key and sample value as following -> key : Authorization